covalent compounds header image.

 Ammonia is a small covalent molecule with the formula NH3.
 The ammonia molecule has 3N-H covalent bonds and a lone pair or non-bonding pair of electrons.
 The image opposite shows an ammonia molecule with its lone pair of electrons.

-In order to achieve full outer electron shells both these non-metal atoms need to share electrons.
+In order to achieve full outer electron shells both these non-metal atoms need to share electrons, that is they will form covalent bonds in order to achieve full outer electron shells.
 The electrons are shared in pairs and a pair of shared electrons results in the formation of a covalent bond between the two atoms.
 Now the nitrogen atom needs to gain 3 electrons to fill its outer electron shell so it will form 3 covalent bonds.
 Hydrogen only needs to gain 1 electron to fill its outer electron shell so each hydrogen atom will only form 1 covalent bond.
 This is outlined in the diagram below:

 A dot and cross diagram for an ammonia molecule A 3d model of a methane molecule